quentincaffeino/godot-console/README.md

 ```

 ### C# with wrapper
-1. Instead of enabling the `Console` checkbox from the addon you will want to enable `CSharpConsole` via the plugin checkbox
+1. Instead of enabling the `Console` checkbox from the addon tab you will want to enable `CSharpConsole` via the plugin checkbox
 2. See the example below for how to use once plugin is enabled

 Example: